sybrew/the-seo-framework/readme.txt

 * **Added:**
 	/
 	* TODO Schema.org Logo addition.
-This removes the Schema.org logo in the Social Profile Links markup (previously marked as "Knowledge Graph settings").
+This removes the Schema.org logo in the Social Sites Links markup (previously marked as "Knowledge Graph settings").
 	* TODO Site Logo detection!
 		* Only when the theme supports it.
 You can upload one through the customizer (Site Identity).
 		* This allows for a new fallback image!
 This one has priority over the Site Icon.
 		* The Knowledge Graph makes good use of this logo, it has priority over the Site Icon.
 	/
-	* TODO A new General settings metabox!
+	* A new General settings metabox!
+Containing:
+		* General Settings.
+Generalized general general settings, commander:
+			/
+			* TODO I have no idea what to put here.
+Debugging, enabling advanced view, maybe?
+		* Performance Settings.
+			* You might wish to adjust these settings, if:
+				* You use object caching.
+The whole SEO output is stored in object cache for each page.
+				* You use page caching.
+The whole SEO output is then stored within the page cache already.
+				* Unlikely, your website's PHP engine and database are extremely optimized.
+Disabling the options might even improve performance.
+				* You have thousands of pages and posts.
+Disabling these options will desaturate the database over time, which might improve performance.
+			* Did you know that you can view the SEO meta generation time within the page's source?
+		* Layout settings.
+You might want to take a look at these settings, if:
+			* You don't need or even dislike the SEO Bar.
+			* You want to adjust visual impairment settings. ??
+This is already possible (although hidden), slightly redundant.
+		* Canonical settings.
+You should only change these settings, if:
+			* Your website is accessible through both HTTP and HTTPS /
+			* TODO Link relationship settings have been put here.
 * **Changed:**
 	* The first two description separators are no longer marked "recommended".
 This is because the description does not need to support old browsers or old screen readers.
 * **Improved:**